-Instead of entering your credit card information directly, you can use PayPal for payment processing.
-Before you can use PayPal for checkout, you’ll have to create an account and register your credit or debit card.
-Then, when you're ready to make a purchase, select "Pay with PayPal" as the payment option.
-You'll enter only your PayPal username and password, and PayPal will process the transaction with the payment information you have on file.
-Note that not all online stores accept PayPal.
+Instead of entering your credit card information directly, you can use services such as PayPal, Apple Pay, or Venmo for payment processing.
+Before you can use these for checkout, you’ll have to create an account and register your credit or debit card.
+Then, when you're ready to make a purchase, select one of these other options for payment.
+You'll enter only your username and password for that particular service, and the third party will process the transaction with the payment information you have on file.
+Note that not all online stores accept these other payment options.

 Experian.
 "Who Accepts American Express?"
 Accessed Feb.
 17, 2020.